If you live in a rural area receiving free over-the-air TV signals can be challenging at times.

 ATSC 3.0 is mainly known for broadcasting 4K TV but also is a huge improvement at transmitting a signal at a distance.

-40 plus TV markets in the USA have committed to broadcasting ATSC 3.0 in 2021 so check your area for news of an upgrade.
+Forty plus TV markets in the USA are committed to broadcasting ATSC 3.0, so check your area for news of an upgrade.

 There will be no need to upgrade an antenna once ATSC 3.0 is introduced with any of the current units working well.